fsantanna-no/ce0-old/README.md

 The `input` & `output` expressions can appear on assignments and statements, but not in the middle of expressions.

-The supported constructors and associated behaviors dependend on the platform.
+The supported constructors and associated behaviors dependend on the platform and must be specified through the [`Input` and `Output`](TODO) user types.
-The special constructor `Std` works for the standard input & output devices and accepts any value as argument:
+The special constructor `Std` works for both standard input & output devices and accepts any value as argument:

 ```
 var x: Int = input Std      -- reads an `Int` from stdin